An overview of the First Sino-Japanese War

 One of the main reasons for Japan's victory was its superior military technology.
 At the time, Japan was far more modernised than China, and had better weapons and equipment.

-Finally, Japan had a strong motivation to win the war, while China did not.
-The Japanese were determined to take control of Korea, while the Chinese were content to maintain the status quo.
+Moreover, Japan was highly motivated to emerge victorious, determined to take control of Korea, whereas China was content to maintain the status quo.

 The Sino-Japanese War was a watershed moment in the history of both countries.
 For China, it marked the end of its centuries-long domination of East Asia.